thetenthbox/shorts/README.md

 ### Key Concept: Voiceover-Driven Timing

 The entire animation is synced to the voiceover.

-Stage B produces timing tables like:
+Stage **D0** (Cartesia) produces word-level timestamps, which we convert into `voiceover_segments` (authoritative timing).
+Stage **B** then builds the animation timeline using those timestamps.

+Example voiceover timing table:

 ```markdown
 | Time | Words |